haninamaryia/news_scraping/README.md

 # news_scraping
-small project to scrape relevant sentences from news articles on a certain subject from fox news and bbc news
+Small project to scrape relevant sentences from news articles on a specific subject from fox news and bbc news.
+Creates an excel file with all relevant data.
+Created for a sentiment analysis project.